wpivotto/vraptor-tasks/README.markdown

 This works because this plugin finds the route to the method and schedule a task that dynamically invokes the associated URL.
 This type of task are scheduled **only when the server receives the first request**.
 Only in this way the plugin can assemble the full path to the method (retrieving the scheme, protocol, port ...). <br>

-*Obs: for security, all calls to this method from outside the server are blocked.*

 Stateful Tasks
 --------